top of page

 The verb 'engorge' traces its etymology to the Old French word 'gorge,' which means 'throat' or 'gullet.'
 In its early usage, 'engorge' referred to the act of filling the throat or gullet, often in the context of eating or swallowing.
 Over time, the term evolved to encompass the idea of something becoming filled or swollen to capacity.
 This transformation reflects the notion of a passage or vessel, such as a blood vessel, becoming congested or filled to an excessive degree.
 'Engorge' is now commonly used in both medical and general contexts to describe the swelling or congestion of various bodily tissues, particularly blood vessels, when they become excessively filled, often as a result of physiological processes or medical conditions.

-Quiz: Find the meaning of the verb engorge:
+Find the correct meaning of the verb engorge:

 Try Again!